 Education and hands-on direct training are critical to empower local staff to better understand and respond to health risks facing endangered wildlife populations.
 VIEW, in collaboration with NTNC and DNPWC, has led six workshops and training sessions involving 200 wildlife professionals and students since 2012.

-Capture and Immobilization Training: Tiger, rhino and other wildlife immobilizations present an invaluable opportunity to investigate disease.
-VIEW has focused on training veterinary staff to routinely conduct biological sample collection during any capture and immobilization procedure; we have presented information on immobilization drugs and how to manage animals under anesthesia; the importance of safety and emergency measures for people involved in these types of procedures; and, we have included sessions on immobilization drugs, handling dart equipment and supervised target practice.
+Capture and Immobilization Training: Tiger, rhino and other wildlife immobilization efforts present an invaluable opportunity to investigate disease.
+VIEW therefore has focused many efforts on training veterinary staff to routinely conduct biological sample collection during any capture and immobilization procedure.
+We have presented information on immobilization drugs and how to manage animals under anesthesia; as well as the importance of safety and emergency measures for people involved in these types of procedures.
+We have also included sessions on immobilization drugs, handling dart equipment and supervised target practice.

-Wildlife Health, Post Mortem Examination Training: All wildlife professionals can contribute to monitoring Nepal’s wildlife health.
+Wildlife Health, Post-Mortem Examination Training: All wildlife professionals can contribute to monitoring Nepal’s wildlife health.
 This can be done through direct observation of animals in the wild and through routine post-mortem examination of animals that have died.
-Post-mortem examination is one of the simplest and most fundamental ways to gather important wildlife disease information: we believe a complete postmortem examination should be performed on every endangered species found.
+Post-mortem examination is one of the simplest and most fundamental ways to gather important wildlife disease information and we believe a complete post-mortem examination should be performed on every endangered animal species that is found.
 VIEW has conducted workshops and individual sessions for wildlife professionals and veterinary students in post-mortem examination, biological sample collection, and ability to recognize signs of disease through field observation.
 We have also educated veterinary professionals on strategies for prevention and treatment of wildlife diseases.

 Education and Training Stats

 Impacting 200 wildlife professionals in Nepal on wildlife health and wildlife capture.

 2013 – One five-day and one ten-day workshop; 55 participants.